chocolatey/choco-wiki/HelpersInstallChocolateyInstallPackage.md

 Default Value          | exe
 Accept Pipeline Input? | false

-###  -SilentArgs [\<String\>]
+###  -SilentArgs [&lt;String&gt;]
-OPTIONAL - These are the parameters to pass to the native installer.
+OPTIONAL - These are the parameters to pass to the native installer, including any arguments to make the installer silent/unattended.
-Licensed versions of Chocolatey will automatically determine the installer type and merge the arguments with what is provided here.
+Pro/Business Editions of Chocolatey will automatically determine the installer type and merge the arguments with what is provided here.

 Try any of the to get the silent installer -